praekelt/seed-auth-api/docs/http_api.rst

     Archiving can be reversed by setting ``archived`` to ``true`` when :ref:`updating <teams-update>` a team.

     Admin users can archive teams.
-Users with org:admin and org:write permissions for a team's organization can archive teams.
+Users with org:admin permissions for a team's organization can archive teams.
 Users with team:admin can archive the team that they are admin for.

     :status 204: Team successfully archived.